SteamDatabase/SteamLinux/README.markdown

 }
 ```

-You can add extra information to a game that is working, with the tags below:
+You can add extra information to a game entry with the tags below:
-* `"Hidden": true` for betas and game servers that work fine, but clutter up the list.
+* `"Hidden": true` for betas and game servers that clutter up the list to hide them.
-* `"Beta": true` for games that have open beta that can be opted in via beta branch in game properties.
+* `"Beta": true` for games that have open beta that can be opted‐in via beta
+  branch in game properties.
+If the beta password is public, you may add that
+in a Comment.

 If you want to add a comment about additional issues, there are 2 more tags you can use:
 * `"Comment": "This game has no 64-bit binaries."`